1 million+ businesses helped. Get advice

 TheraOffice

 TheraOffice is an electronic medical records (EMR) and practice management solution specifically designed for physical therapy and rehabilitation practices.
-The single sign-on, fully-integrated application includes scheduling, doc...Read more about TheraOffice
+The single sign-on, fully-integrated application includes scheduling, documentation, accounting and...Read more about TheraOffice

 Liquid EHR

 LiquidEHR is a cloud-based electronic health record (EHR) solution suitable for small and midsize optometry practices.
 It offers medical records management, medical billing and scheduling tools.
-LiquidEHR provides users with ...Read more about Liquid EHR
+LiquidEHR provides users with features including a maili...Read more about Liquid EHR

 gGastro

 Modernizing Medicine Gastroenterology offers gGastro EHR, a fully integrated platform designed for gastroenterologists.
-It combines the attributes of an electronic health records (EHR) system and endoscopy report writer (ERW) in o...Read more about gGastro
+It combines the attributes of an electronic health records (EHR) system and endoscopy report writer (ERW) in one solution for private pr...Read more about gGastro

 SimplyBook.me

 SimplyBook.me is one of the world´s leading appointment scheduling solutions with tens of thousands of paying customers around the globe.
-SimplyBook.me offers a booking solution for smaller service based businesses as well as ente...Read more about SimplyBook.me
+SimplyBook.me offers a booking solution for smaller service based businesses as well as enterprises with many location...Read more about SimplyBook.me

 Buyers Guide